Developing a Lecture Script through Dialogue

 CPD activities at the local university

-• Pair with a collegue or that has an interest in the topic, probably some prior experience but not necessarily expertise.
+• Pair with a collegue or that has an interest in the topic, and probably some prior experience but not necessarily expertise.

 • State → Question → Answer → Re-state...